ysyk2021/managing-conflict-across-cultures-building-cross-cultural-bridges-and-respecting-differences/src/chapter-6-1.md

-Chapter 6: Managing Conflict Across Cultures: Techniques for Managing Conflict Across Cultures
+Techniques for Managing Conflict Across Cultures
 ==============================================================================================

 Managing conflicts across cultures requires a unique set of skills and techniques.
 In this chapter, we will explore various techniques that can be used to manage conflict effectively across cultures.